steamship-core/steamship-frontend/examples/nextjs-advanced/README.md

 1. Create an account with [Clerk](https://clerk.com/)
 2. Create a new project
-3. Grab the following env vars
+3. Set the following env vars in Vercel

 ```
 CLERK_SECRET_KEY="..."